DjangoGirls/tutorial/en/select2_elements/README.md

 This is indeed very little code, but a lot is going on here, and we're not even ready yet.

-We corrected some single quotes with double quotes, we added jQuery to our network imports, we mention ``django_select2`` both in the requirements file and in the INSTALLED_APPS, we added the url patterns from ``django_select2``, and finally, the possibly most relevant change, we attach some extra information to our ``category`` field in the PostForm, instructing the ``forms.ModelForm`` base class to use the ``django_select2.Select2Widget`` widget class instead of its default widget.
+We added jQuery to our network imports, we mention ``django_select2`` both in the requirements file and in the INSTALLED_APPS, we added the url patterns from ``django_select2``, and finally, the possibly most relevant change, we attach some extra information to our ``category`` field in the PostForm, instructing the ``forms.ModelForm`` base class to use the ``django_select2.Select2Widget`` widget class instead of its default widget.

 And that was it basically.
 The rest is handled by the frameworks we are